HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-- Sudden appearance of initially doughy, painful, red swellings with rapidly following, wood-like indurations of deep tissue parts.
-The veins appear sunken (negative vein pattern).
+Sudden onset of initially doughy, painful, red swellings followed rapidly by woody indurations of deep tissues.
+The veins appear sunken (negative vein drawing).

-- Fascial indurations are at the forefront of the changes, whereby the sclerosing inflammation can also spread to the subcutaneous fatty tissue and the lower parts of the dermis.
-Clinically typical for the disease (also in distinction to systemic scleroderma) is the easy displacement of the skin over the deep, wood-like solid sclerosing zones.
+The fascial indurations are in the foreground of the changes, whereby the sclerosing inflammation can also spread to the subcutaneous adipose tissue and the lower parts of the dermis.
+Clinically typical for the disease (also in differentiation to systemic scleroderma) is the easy displaceability of the skin over the deep, wood-like firm sclerosing zones.
 Fingers and toes remain unaffected.

-- Frequent formation of joint contractures and carpal tunnel syndrome.
-Occasional accompanying arthralgia, myositis, paresthesia of the fingers.
+Frequent development of joint contractures and carpal tunnel syndrome.
+Occasional accompanying arthralgias, myositis, paresthesias of the fingers.
 No involvement of internal organs, no Raynaud's phenomenon.

-- In recent years other associated diseases have been described: Hashimoto's thyroiditis, involvement of the lungs, esophagus, myocardium, kidney, colon and CNS.
-Associations with breast or prostate carcinoma.
+In recent years, other associated diseases have been described: Hashimoto's thyroiditis, co-involvement of lung, esophagus, myocardium, kidney, colon and CNS.
+Associations with carcinoma of the breast or prostate.

 LaboratoryThis section has been translated automatically.